 This flexible operational structure has some advantages in times of market downturns.
 For example, Gerdau shut down or paralyzed production in some plants in Brazil during the 2015-16 downturn in the country and improved capacity utilization in other facilities, without jeopardizing its total output and still meeting the existing demand for its products.
 The measures Gerdau took to improve its product mix and reduce costs in the past years helped it maintain relatively stable margins during the economic recession in Brazil.
 Gerdau's Moody's-adjusted EBIT margin remained within 4%-5% during 2015-16, which was an adequate performance despite the contraction in volumes in Gerdau's operations.
-We expect Gerdau's flexible structure to facilitate rapid response during downturns, limiting risk to its margin due to operating leverage.
+We expect the company's flexible structure to facilitate rapid response during downturns, limiting risk to its margin because of operating leverage.

-Credit metrics will remain strong through 2024, supporting stable leverage levels and strong balance sheet
+Credit metrics will remain strong through 2024, supporting stable leverage levels and a strong balance sheet

-Gerdau has posted better-than-expected operating performance since 2018, which, combined with asset sales and liability management initiatives, allowed the company to intensify its debt-reduction efforts and consequently improve credit metrics within a very short time.
-Gerdau has paid \$4.5 billion in debt since 2015 peak; streamlined operations through asset sales and optimization of its operating capacity; and maintained a disciplined approach to liquidity, investments and dividend distributions.
+Gerdau has recorded better-than-expected operating performance since 2018, which, combined with asset sales and liability management initiatives, has allowed the company to intensify its debt-reduction efforts and consequently improve credit metrics within a very short time.
+Gerdau has paid \$4.5 billion in debt since its 2015 peak; streamlined operations through asset sales and optimization of its operating capacity; and maintained a disciplined approach to liquidity, investments and dividend distributions.
 All these contributed to sequential reductions in financial leverage and improvements in credit metrics, increasing the company's buffer to withstand future volatility in operations.

-Gerdau's Moody's-adjusted leverage declined to 0.9x in 2023 from the peak of 6.2x in 2015, and will remain stronger than the historical levels through 2024 on the back of positive industry dynamics in Brazil and in the US.
+Gerdau's Moody's-adjusted leverage declined to 1.5x in June 2024 from the peak of 6.2x in 2015, and will remain stronger than historical levels through 2025 on the back of positive industry dynamics in Brazil and in the US.
 However, profitability will deteriorate from the 2021 peak levels because of competition from imports in Brazil and cost-related pressures, such as coking coal, iron ore, scrap and labor.
-Brazil announced on April 23 that it will increase import tariffs for 11 types of steel products that include flat steel, wires and tubes to ease the fierce competition that Brazilian steelmakers faced from Chinese steel imports that dampened their margins.
-We expect Gerdau to maintain robust liquidity and adjusted leverage within 1x-2x over time.
+We expect Gerdau to maintain robust liquidity and adjusted leverage of 1x-2x over time.